gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 It is a convention to call your default branch master and to mostly branch from and merge to this.
 Since most tools automatically make the master branch the default one and display that one by default it is annoying to have to switch to another one.
 The second problem of git flow is the complexity introduced by the hotfix and release branches.
-These branches can be good idea for some organizations but are overkill for the vast majority them.
+These branches can be good idea for some organizations but are overkill for the vast majority of them.
 Nowadays most organizations practice continuous delivery which means that your default branch can be deployed.
 This means that hotfixed and release branches can be prevented including all the ceremony they introduce.
 An example of this ceremony is the merging back of release branches.